Cmy61/Awesome-Object-Centric-Learning/README.md

 **Limitations:** The model is highly sensitive to the camera's perspective range in the scene, and it cannot accurately capture the variations in appearance introduced by significant changes in the viewpoint throughout a sequence.

-### Object-Centric Image Generation from Layouts-2020.12.3
+### Object-Centric Image Generation from Layouts-2020.12.3(
+Proceedings of the AAAI Conference on Artificial Intelligence (2021)）

 https://arxiv.org/pdf/2003.07449.pdf